Skyline Aviation and DHB in court over patient's fall from stretcher during air ambulance transfer in Hawke's Bay

 Having safely disembarked the aircraft, he was injured when a lifting device toppled over as nurses transferred him to the road ambulance.

-In the process, he sustained serious injuries to his face and head.
+In the process, he suffered serious injuries to his face and head.

 At the time of the accident the man was allegedly in the care of Hawke's Bay District Health board.